dfirmansyah/devenvsetup/esp-idf_vscode_win7.md

 This walkthrough using esp-idf version **3.3.1**, as for version 4, it has different setup so this method might not work.

-Compared with official setup from Espressif There is some different with using this setup method:
+Compared with official setup from Espressif, there is some different with this setup method:
 1. we can't use `make` command to perform operation like `build`, `flash`, and `monitor`, we would use `idf.py` script provided by esp-idf.
   Because, for esp-idf, `make` command could only work properly inside MSYS console.
 There may some configuration to make it work, but I don't find it yet.
   Insted we use `idf.py` script provided by esp-idf.